hellozhaoming/FCP-vasp-ase/README.md

 ## Before you use

-1. If you want to run fully constant potential calculation properly, the vaspsol code (https://github.com/henniggroup/VASPsol) should be included in the source code directory of VASP before compiling VASP; the patch of vaspsol should be applied to compute the FERMI_SHIFT; add -Dsol_compat option to the list of precompiler options(CPP_OPTIONS) in the makefile of VASP, then compile VASP.
+1. If you want to run constant-potential calculation properly, the vaspsol code (https://github.com/henniggroup/VASPsol) should be included in the source code directory of VASP before compiling VASP; the patch of vaspsol should be applied to compute the FERMI_SHIFT (installation guidance: https://github.com/henniggroup/VASPsol/blob/master/README.md); add -Dsol_compat option to the list of precompiler options(CPP_OPTIONS) in the makefile of VASP, then compile VASP.

 2. Make sure you have installed python and pip.

 3. Install ase by 'pip install ase'.

-2. Copy vaspFCP.py to "python_lib_path/ase/calculators/vasp/".
+2. Copy vaspFCP.py to "ase_installation_path/calculators/vasp/".(note:ase_installation_path can be found by running 'ase info')

-3. If you want to use PLUMED interface, read this page (https://wiki.fysik.dtu.dk/ase/ase/calculators/plumed.html).
+3. If you want to use PLUMED interface, the python wrap of PLUMED should be installed.
+Read this page for more information (https://wiki.fysik.dtu.dk/ase/ase/calculators/plumed.html).

 ## How to use